Lynda Grose: Career

-In 2018, Grose co-founded the Union of Concerned Researchers in Fashion with Kate Fletcher, Otto von Busch, Timo Rissanen and Mathilda Tham.
+In 2018, Grose co-founded the Union of Concerned Researchers in Fashion with Kate Fletcher, Timo Rissanen and Mathilda Tham.
 UCRF is a self-funded, fully independent global community of over 200 researchers and fashion practitioners working for systems change in the fashion sector.
 Grose is Professor in Fashion Design and Critical Studies at California College of the Arts.
-She is a founding member of The Center for Sustainable Design, Surrey, England, and the International Society for Sustainable Design, and the Sustainable Cotton Project.
+She is a founding member of The Center for Sustainable Design, Surrey, England, and the International Society for Sustainable Design,.
+She serves on the board of the Sustainable Cotton Project and U.S. an external advisor for UC Davis’s Maria Minnetti Shrem Institute for Sustainable Design, Fashion and Textiles.

 Work

 Lynda Grose co-authored with Dr. Kate Fletcher the book Fashion and Sustainability Design for Change.
 She has published in journals and magazines and has contributed to 'Opening up the Wardrobe: a methods book' (Novus), 'Fashion Fibers: Designing for Sustainability', (Bloomsbury), The Routledge Handbook on Sustainable Fashion (Routledge), Sustainable Textiles: Life Cycle and Environmental Impact (Woodhouse Publishing, London), and Sustainability in Fashion and Textiles: Values, Design, Production and Consumption (Greenleaf Publishing).